ccao-data/model-res-avm/README.md

     use for machine learning.
   - Painful to train, since it has a somewhat large number of hyperparameters.
-  - Prone to over-fitting if not carefully trained, unlike other methods such as random forest.
+  - Prone to over-fitting if not trained carefully, unlike other methods such as random forest.

 Additionally, we run a regularized linear model (ElasticNet) to use as a